mvolkmann/blog/src/swift/SwiftUI.md

   This defines the main struct which implements the `App` protocol.
   It is preceded by the `@main` attribute which marks the entry point of the app.
-  It has computed property named `body` whose value implements the `Scene` protocol.
+  It has a computed property named `body` whose value implements the `Scene` protocol.
   The actual value is an instance of `WindowGroup`.
   This renders an instance of `ContentView` which is defined in the next file.